donavon/mdr-sample-gists/README.md

-# Marauder Sample App: Gista
+# Marauder Sample App: Gists

 This is a sample app using [Marauder](https://github.com/donavon/marauder).